Anatoly1010/Atomize/readme.md

 3. Using device modules

 To communicate with a device one should:
 1) modify the config file (/atomize/device_modules/config/) of the desired device accordingly.
-Usually you need to specify the interface type and interface settings.
+Choose the desired protocol (rs-232, gpib, ethernet) and correct the settings of the specified protocol in accordance with device settings.
+A little bit more detailed information about protocol settings can be found [here.](https://github.com/Anatoly1010/Atomize/blob/master/atomize/documentation/protocol_settings.md)
 2) import the module or modules in your script and initialize the appropriate class.
 A class always has the same name as the module file.
 Initialization connect the desired device, if the settings are correct.
 ```python